Art Nouveau furniture: Britain – Arts and Crafts and the Glasgow School

-Austria - the Vienna Secession and the Wiener Werkstätte
+Austria – the Vienna Secession and the Wiener Werkstätte

 The Vienna Secession was founded on 3 April 1897 by artist Gustav Klimt, designer Koloman Moser, architects Josef Hoffmann and Joseph Maria Olbrich, and was soon joined by architect Otto Wagner.
 The primary features of the furniture were geometric forms, a minimum of decoration, and a break away from historic models, though it sometimes adapted features from traditional styles, particularly the Biedemeier style.
 Wagner's furniture was particularly modern; he was among the first to incorporate new materials such as aluminium into his furniture designs.

 Josef Hoffmann was another major figure in the Secession.
 In 1903, along with Koloman Moser, he helped launch an even more ambitious project, the Wiener Werkstätte, an enterprise of artists and craftsmen working together to create all the elements of a complete work of art, or Gesamtkunstwerk, including furniture with very modern geometric designs.
 One of his most radical creations was the Sitzmachine adjustable-back chair, created in 1905.

 Hoffmann's method was to produce a "total work of art".
 He introduced similar and harmonized motifs, especially squares and cubes, into the metal, glass, jewellery, leather, textiles, and furniture.
 His timing was perfectly in sync with the transition from Art Nouveau to Modernism.
 He introduced the Kubus armchair in 1910, just as the first major works of cubism by Picasso and Georges Braque appeared in Paris.

-The Netherlands - De Stijl
+The Netherlands – Nieuwe Kunst

-In The Netherlands, where Art Nouveau was known as De Stijl, the leading furniture creator was the architect Hendrik Petrus Berlage.
+In The Netherlands, where Art Nouveau was known as Nieuwe Kunst, the leading furniture creator was the architect Hendrik Petrus Berlage but can also be associated with Jan Eisenloeffel.
 He denounced the 19th century as "the century of ugliness", and wrote that "When you observe the interiors of homes, you can only shudder at the bric-a-bra the new call an interior."
 He designed several notable buildings, including the Beurs van Berlage (1896-1903) in his distinctive geometric constructivist style.
 One of his doctrines of furniture construction was to respect the nature of the material; he refused to shape wood into curving forms, since wood, he said, should not be treated as if it were metal.
 Decoration was provided in his furniture through metal ornaments, but even these disappeared, and his chairs and other pieces became wholly geometric.

-The definitive transition of the nature-inspired Art Nouveau furniture to the geometric, purely functional De Stijl came in 1917, in the furniture of Gerrit Thomas Rietveld, particularly the Red and Blue Chair.
+There is also a more decorative movement that is mostly advocated by the artists that worked together at the Arts and Crafts gallery in The Hague.
+Artists associated with this store are for example Agathe Wegerif-Gravestein, Chris Wegerif and Johan Thorn Prikker.